ubuntu/ubuntu-project-docs/docs/reference/exception-Bind9Updates.rst

 policy <https://kb.isc.org/docs/aa-00896>`__, there are four version
 types:

--  Development - Odd-numbered releases (9.17, 9.19, etc.) are used for
+-  **Development**: Odd-numbered releases (9.17, 9.19, etc.) are used
-   development for 24 months, and updates are not necissarily backwards compatible.
+   for development for 24 months, and updates are not necissarily backwards compatible.
 After the development period the release is re-labeled as the next even number and made into a stable release.
--  Stable - Each even-numbered major release (9.16, 9.18, etc.) starts
+-  **Stable**: Each even-numbered major release (9.16, 9.18, etc.)
-   here and is supported with feature updates and bug fixes for 12-18 months.
+   starts here and is supported with feature updates and bug fixes for 12-18 months.
 Afterward it becomes an ESV release.
--  Extended Support Versions (ESV) - Even-numbered releases marked as ESV are given critical fixes and security updates up until four years after their initial release date.
+-  **Extended Support Versions (ESV)**: Even-numbered releases marked as ESV are given critical fixes and security updates up until four years after their initial release date.
 They are then marked EOL.
--  Supported Preview - Not relevant to Ubuntu, but worth mentioning.
+-  **Supported Preview**: Not relevant to Ubuntu, but worth mentioning.
    These releases are used to provide early access to feature updates in bind9.